shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 ```
 *Directory structure of the `Moment.js` library*

-Based on the directory stucture we can decide what files we want to copy.
-Typically we copy the minified version of library, the readme and the license file:
+Based on the directory structure we can decide what files we want to copy.
+Typically we copy the minified version of library, the readme and license files:

 * `LICENSE`
 * `README.md`
 * `min/moment-with-locales.min.js`

-8. To map the files, we head to the `Gruntfile.js` in our custom theme and looking for the copy task.
-Inside the `copy` task, we have to map the files
+8. To map the files, edit the `Gruntfile.js` in the custom theme and change the `copy` task to map the files
 to the corresponding folders inside the `frontend/_public/vendors` directory.

 ```js